shruthi-thallapally/Smart-Vitals/questions/Assignment4-I2CLoadPowerManagementPart2.md

    <br>Screenshot:
    ![duration_lpm_on](screenshots/assignment4/avg_current_lpm_on.jpg)

-5. Compute what the total operating time of your design for assignment 4 would be in hours, assuming a 1000mAh battery power supply?
+5. Given the average current per period from Q1, calculate the operating time of the system for a 1000mAh battery? - ignoring battery manufacturers, efficiencies and battery derating - just a first-order calculation.
    Answer (in hours):

 6. How has the power consumption performance of your design changed since the previous assignment?